Virtual Knotoids in Thickened Surfaces: A review on knotoids

-\begin{theorem} \cite{gugumcu2017new} Two open oriented curves embedded in $\mathbb{R}^3$, which are both generic to \textit{xy}-plane, are line isotopic (with respect to the lines determined by the endpoints of the curves) if and only if the projections of the curves to $\mathbb{R}^2\times \{0\}$ are equivalent knotoid diagrams. \end{theorem}
+\begin{thm} \cite{gugumcu2017new} Two open oriented curves embedded in $\mathbb{R}^3$, which are both generic to \textit{xy}-plane, are line isotopic (with respect to the lines determined by the endpoints of the curves) if and only if the projections of the curves to $\mathbb{R}^2\times \{0\}$ are equivalent knotoid diagrams. \end{thm}

 The approach used in the geometric interpretation of planar knotoids given above has found key applications in studying protein folding.
-See \cite{gugumcu2022invariants}\cite{goundaroulis2017studies}\cite{goundaroulis2017topological}.
+See \cite{goundaroulis2017studies,goundaroulis2017topological,gugumcu2022invariants}.